cto-developers/mockserver/docker/README.md

                                  value is provided for proxyRemoteHost when
                                  proxyRemotePort has been specified,
                                  proxyRemoteHost will default to "localhost".

+     -corsHeaders <header>       Additional headers for option requests.
+                                 Used when enableCORSForAPI and/or
+                                 enableCORSForAllResponses are enabled.

 i.e. run_mockserver.sh -logLevel INFO -serverPort 1080 -proxyPort 1090 \
                        -proxyRemotePort 80 -proxyRemoteHost www.mock-server.com